Kerlon: United States

 In September 2014, he trained and played a few games with Atlanta Silverbacks but quickly ruled out the transfer possibility by saying "I always had the dream and the intention to play in the United States, whether it's in MLS or the NASL, I really like the country, I really want to be here, because I am closer to Brazil, and this opportunity came to me.
 I am very happy to be here."

 On 17 March 2015, Kerlon signed with Miami Dade FC.

 Malta

 In September 2015, Kerlon arrived on the island of Malta for a trial with Birkirkara but instead signed for Sliema Wanderers on a free transfer.
 On 19 September, he scored his first goal for the club, scoring the winner in the 2–1 win over Mosta.

 Slovakia

 After a spell back in Brazil with Villa Nova where he made three appearances in the Campeonato Mineiro, Kerlon signed for Slovak Super Liga side FC Spartak Trnava on a one-and-a-half-year contract.
 However, he made only four appearances before his contract was terminated at the end of the season.

 Retirement

 On 20 October 2017, after spending three months without a club, Kerlon publicly announced his retirement from football.

 International career

-Kerlon was the top scorer and named Best Player at the 2005 South American Under 17 Football Championship, scoring eight goals in seven matches.
+Kerlon was the top scorer and named Best Player at the 2005 South American Under 17 Football Championship, scoring eight goals in seven matches and helping Brazil win the tournament.